Vegan & Gluten-Free Molasses Cookies

 These Vegan & Gluten-Free Molasses Cookies are a delicious way to celebrate the holidays.
 They are chewy and yummy.

 Molasses cookies are a classic American cookie.
 They are one of those old-fashioned recipes that your grandmother might have made.
 I am a huge lover of anything molasses-flavored, so these are one of my favorite cookie recipes.
-I always forget to make them until the holidays roll around.
-Then, I make a double batch and freeze half of them so I have plenty available throughout the season.

 The first step in making gluten-free molasses cookies is to pre-heat your oven and to make the chia egg.
 A chia egg takes about 10 minutes to thicken.
 All you have to do is combine a tablespoon of chia seeds with 3 tablespoons of water.